panosru/OxyNode/README.md

 **OxyFront is in process of heavy development**

+> Since about a week now and a few days maybe I'm working on this project heavily to provide a solid package for
+> front-end development.
+I moved the scope of the project from 100% client-side to client-server side using node.js
+> I use several node modules like express.js and others to package an example of a complete front-end application.
+> I believe the project will be ready in a few days for a first release.
+Lot's of things are automated and
+> the project is much better abstracted than before.
+Http requests are about 3 - 4 (for both css and js) instead of
+> 30+ as it was before.
+The performance is much better and the packge comes with lot's of features tested and proved
+>to work well! **Stay tuned!**

 OxyFront is a collection of libraries and theories in order to help developers to structure their web applications in front-end level.
 OxyFront uses **Domain-driven Design (DDD)** approach, **Command-query Responsibility Segregation (CQRS)** architecture which follows **Command and Query Separation (CQS)** design pattern and **Event Sourcing (ES)** architectural